mjordan/claw_rest_ingester/README.md

 └── metadata.csv
 ```

 The names of the images can take any form you want since they are included in the CSV file (which can also be named whatever you want).
-That file must contain three columns, `file`, `title`, and `field_description`, corresponding to the fields that the default CLAW `islandora_image` content type has.
+That file must contain three columns, `file`, `title`, and `field_description`, corresponding to the fields that the default CLAW `islandora_object` content type has.
 The `file` column contains the full filename of the image file, and the other two columns contain the corresponding values for your nodes.

 If you load you own data, be sure that the values of the `$input_dir` and `$csv_file` point to the right paths.